Matryoshka doll: Method

 Ordinarily, matryoshka dolls are crafted from linden wood.
 There is a popular misconception that they are carved from one piece of wood.
-Rather, they are produced using a lathe equipped with a balance bar, four heavy 2 foot long distinct types of chisels (hook, knife, pipe, and spoon), and a "set of handmade wooden calipers particular to a size of the doll".
-The tools are hand forged by a village blacksmith from car axles or other salvage.
+Rather, they are produced using a lathe equipped with a balance bar, four heavy 2 foot long distinct types of chisels (hook, knife, pipe, and spoon), and a set of handmade wooden calipers particular to a size of the doll.
+The tools are hand-forged by a blacksmith, traditionally from car axles or other salvage.
 A wood carver uniquely crafts each set of wooden calipers.
 Multiple pieces of wood are meticulously carved into the nesting set.

 Shape, size, and pieces per set

 The standard shape approximates a human silhouette with a flared base on the largest doll for stability.
 Other shapes include potbelly, cone, bell, egg, bottle, sphere, and cylinder.

-The size and number of pieces varies widely.
-The industry standard from the Soviet period, which accounts for approximately 50% of all matryoshka produced, is six inches tall and consists of 5 dolls except for matryoshka dolls manufactured in Semenov, whose standard is five inches tall and consists of 6 pieces.
+The size and number of pieces vary widely.
+The industry standard from the Soviet period, which accounts for approximately 50% of all matryoshka produced, is six inches tall and consists of 5 dolls except for matryoshka dolls manufactured in Semenov, whose standard is five inches tall and consisting of 6 pieces.
 Other common sets are the 3-piece, the 7-piece, and the 10-piece.

 Common characteristics

 Matryoshka dolls painted in the traditional style share common elements.
 They depict female figures wearing a peasant dress (sarafan) and scarf or shawl usually with an apron and flowers.
 Each successively smaller doll is identical or nearly so.
-Distinctive regional styles developed in different areas of matryoshka manufacture.
+Distinctive regional styles developed in different areas of matryoshka manufacturing.